flipacholas/Architecture-of-consoles/articles/game-boy.Rmd.md

 Moving on, **Tile sets are now twice as big**.
 Thus, programmers can store double the amount of tiles in VRAM. **Background/Window Tile maps have been extended** as well, resulting in extra meta-data being encoded.
 Consequently, expanding the capabilities of these layers.
 For instance, their tiles can now be **horizontally and vertically flipped**, saving the game from storing duplicated graphics in VRAM (which, in turn, can be exploited to draw more unique content).

-Furthermore, CPU CGB also bundles **one extra DMA unit**, which can copy the contents of the Game Pak or WRAM to VRAM, and can be operated in two modes [@cpu-nintendo]:
+Furthermore, CPU CGB also bundles **one extra DMA unit**, which can copy the contents of the Game Pak or WRAM to VRAM.
+It operates in two modes [@cpu-nintendo]:

 - **General-purpose DMA**: The transfer will happen at any time and the DMA will get priority over any other memory access.
 So, programmers need to be careful about when to use this component (i.e. during or outside scanning) and how (the amount of data to copy), as misuse can lead to screen tearing (VRAM access will be blocked during the transfer).
 - **Horizontal Blank (H-Blank) DMA**: The transfer will only happen during H-Blank periods.
 This avoids screen artifacts, but can only transfer content in batches of 16 Bytes, and pauses during LCD scanning.